-Your ParaCell is shipped partially disassembled to prevent shipping damage.
+Your new ParaCell kit was shipped disassembled to minimize shipping damage.
 All of the pieces have been carefully packaged in anticipation of rough handling in shipment.
 Unfortunately, no matter how carefully glass pieces are packaged, damage will sometimes occur.

-When you first receive your ParaCell, please check it for any signs of shipping damage.
+When you first receive your ParaCell kit, please check it for any signs of shipping damage.
 Be especially careful if the shipping container shows signs of rough handling.

-Obviously, the glass is the most susceptible to damage.
-Check the glass for chipping and small cracks as well as for major damage.
+Obviously, the glass pieces are the most susceptible to damage.
+Check the glass pieces for chipping and small cracks as well as for major damage.